Spanish brig Infante

-Salamine was originally the Spanish Navy's Infante 18-gun brig, built in 1787 at Cadiz.
+Salamine was originally the Spanish Navy's Infante 18-gun brig, built in 1787 at Cádiz.
 The French Navy captured her at Toulon in December 1793 and recommissioned her; they renamed her on 10 May 1798 as Salamine, for the battle of Salamis.
 On 18 June 1799, captured her and she was brought into Royal Navy service as HMS Salamine.
 She served briefly in the Mediterranean, where she captured two French privateers and several merchant vessels before the Royal Navy sold her at Malta in 1802, after the Treaty of Amiens ended the war with France.